 Automated replenishment.
-In case of frequent reorders, a replenishment tool can automatically create purchase orders and send them to vendors.
+In the case of frequent reorders, a replenishment tool can automatically create purchase orders and send them to vendors.

 Digital FIFO tools.
 FIFO stands for first-in, first-out and describes the principle that the oldest inventory should be used or sold first.
-This approach leads to timely identification of the obsolete or slow-moving stock.
+This approach leads to the timely identification of obsolete or slow-moving stock.

 Barcoding.
 It involves both software and hardware (scanners and label printers) for assigning, scanning, and managing barcodes.
-Barcoding solutions bring ease, speed, and accuracy to your inventory operations such as stock-taking and verification.
+Barcoding solutions bring ease, speed, and accuracy to your inventory operations, such as stock-taking and verification.

 Inventory optimization and performance analysis.
 The system automatically analyzes inventory data (such as sales history) and makes suggestions on replenishment dates and quantities.
-It also identifies the best performing products as well as ones with low profitability indicating where you make the most profit and which products face zero demand.
+It also identifies the best-performing products as well as ones with low profitability, indicating where you make the most profit and which products face zero demand.

 Real-time reporting.
-High-end solutions constantly process different metrics and generate visual reports on current inventory levels and turnovers, strengths and weak points.
+High-end solutions constantly process different metrics and generate visual reports on current inventory levels and turnovers, strengths, and weak points.

 An inventory management analytical dashboard maximizes comprehension of the inventory data and trends.
 Source: CEPRo